SteMMo33/LaMiaquantitaPwa/README.md

-# LaMiaquantità partendo da articolo Google:
+# LaMiaQuantità partendo da articolo Google:

 In this codelab, you'll  build a weather web app using Progressive Web App techniques.
 Your app will: